-At the time of writing, there have been no known detentions in Singapore for non-conformity with the MLC.
+To date, there have been no known detentions in Singapore for non-conformity with the MLC.
 With the implementing legislation in place, there is no doubt Singapore will enforce the provisions of the MLC through, inter alia, port state control and flag state control.